13 Interesting Facts About the Australian Cockroach

 Still, that doesn’t mean those thirty species are more than enough for us to deal with.
 Don’t you agree?

-The Parasitic wasp lays its eggs inside them!
+12. The Parasitic wasp lays its eggs inside them

-By now in our heads, cockroaches are a pretty badass creature.
-However, as we all know, mother nature won’t leave the things be that way.
+By now in our heads, cockroaches are a pretty hard-to-get creature.
+However, as we all know, mother nature won’t leave things be that way.

 Even though they aren’t the most pleasant creatures on the planet, cockroaches have their good sides too.
-They certainly are a fascinating specimen.
-With all of their badassness and fascinating weirdness, we can’t help but love them… just a bit.
+They certainly are fascinating specimen with all of their surviving abilities and fascinating weirdness.